bpatters/schemagen-graphql/Readme.md

 ### Hello World

-The Hellow World program below is the simplest GraphQL server you can right.
+The Hello World program below is the simplest GraphQL server you can write.
 It exposes the GraphQL schema as a CLI that you can run from the command line.

 Here is a simple hello world usage scenario